Israeli Troops Shoot Turkish-American Woman Dead At West Bank Protest, Officials Say

-RAMALLAH, West bank -Israeli troops shot and killed a Turkish-American woman who had been taking part in a protest against settlement expansion in the Israeli-occupied West Bank on Friday, Palestinian and Turkish officials said.
+RAMALLAH, West Bank, Sept 6 - Israeli troops shot and killed a Turkish-American woman who had been taking part in a protest against settlement expansion in the Israeli-occupied West Bank on Friday, Palestinian and Turkish officials said.

 The White House said it was deeply disturbed by the death of Aysenur Ezgi Eygi and called on Israel to investigate.
 Turkey's foreign Ministry said she was shot in the head, and placed blame on Prime Minister Benjamin Netanyahu's government for her death.